USS FORREST SHERMAN DDG 98

 March 19, USS Forrest Sherman pulled into Ponta Delgada, Portugal, for a brief visit to Azores to take on fuel.

-March 23, DDG 98 arrived in HMNB Devonport for a three-day port visit to Plymouth, England.
-The ship returned to Devonport on March 30.
+March 23, DDG 98 arrived in HMNB Devonport for a three-day port visit to Plymouth, England; Inport Plymouth again from March 30- April 1.

 April 6, USS Forrest Sherman arrived in Brest, France, for a four-day port visit.

 April 13, The guided-missile destroyer arrived at HMNB Clyde in Faslane, Scotland, for a three-day port call before participating in the multinational exercise Joint Warrior 2012, off the coast of Scotland, April 16-26.
 Pulled again into Faslane on April 27.

 May 17, The Forrest Sherman returned to homeport after a Tiger Cruise from Naval Station Mayport, Fla., completing the nine-week underway period.

 June 1, USS Forrest Sherman departed Naval Weapons Station Yorktown, Va., for a Friends and Family Day Cruise en route to Naval Station Norfolk after ammo onload.

 July 3, USS Forrest Sherman departed Norfolk for a scheduled deployment with the primary focus on Ballistic Missile Defense (BMD) operations.

 July 21, Cmdr.
 Bradley W. Busch relieved Cmdr.
 Luis E. Sanchez, Jr., as CO of the Forrest Sherman.

 August 15, DDG 98 pulled again into Haifa, Israel, for a two-day port call after participating in at-sea phase of annual search and rescue exercise Reliant Mermaid 2012, in the eastern Mediterranean.